Nek5000/NekDoc/source/problem_setup/boundary_conditions.rst

      {\bf u} \cdot {\bf n} &= 0\ ,\\
      (\nabla {\bf u} \cdot {\bf t})\cdot {\bf n} &= 0

   where :math:`{\bf n}` is the normal vector and :math:`{\bf t}` the tangent vector.
 If the normal and tangent vector are not aligned with the mesh the stress formulation has to be used.
-- the periodic boundary condition ("P") needs to be prescribed in the ``.rea`` file since it already assigns the last point to first via :math:`{\bf u}({\bf x})={\bf u}({\bf x} + L)`, where :math:`L` is the periodic length.
+- the periodic boundary condition ("P") needs to be prescribed in the ``.rea`` or ``.re2`` file since it already assigns the last point to first via :math:`{\bf u}({\bf x})={\bf u}({\bf x} + L)`, where :math:`L` is the periodic length.
 - the wall boundary condition ("W") corresponds to :math:`{\bf u}=0`.

 For a fully-developed flow in such a configuration, one can effect great computational efficiencies by considering the problem in a single geometric unit (here taken to be of length :math:`L`), and requiring periodicity of the field variables.
 Nek5000 requires that the pairs of sides (or faces, in the case of a three-dimensional mesh) identified as periodic be identical (i.e., that the geometry be periodic).

 For an axisymmetric flow geometry, the axis boundary condition is provided for boundary segments that lie entirely on the axis of symmetry.
-This is essentially a symmetry (mixed Dirichlet/Neumann) boundary condition in which the normal velocity and the tangential traction are set to zero.
+This is essentially a symmetry (mixed Dirichlet/Neumann) boundary conditionin which the normal velocity and the tangential traction are set to zero.

 For free-surface boundary segments, the inhomogeneous traction boundary conditions involve both the surface tension coefficient :math:`\sigma` and the mean curvature of the free surface.

 ...............................
-Passive scalars and Temperature ...............................
+Temperature and Passive Scalars ...............................

 The three types of boundary conditions applicable to the